jamesuanhoro/minorbsem/paper.md

 # Statement of need

-Since @Muthen2012 showed the flexibility of Bayesian SEMs for estimating models that account for the influence of minor factors, there has been an interest in estimating Bayesian SEMs that account for the influence of minor factors.
+@Muthen2012 showed the flexibility of Bayesian SEMs, and sparked interest in Bayesian SEMs that account for the influence of minor factors.
 The work of @wu_quantifying_2015 in frequentist SEMs also addresses the same substantive problem from a different angle.
 However, there are limited software implementations of these ideas.